xforce/anno1800-mod-loader/README.md

 # Installation

 Head over to the releases page and download the loader.zip from the latest release.
-Unzip the contents to the location where Anno1800.exe is (For uplay default that would be C:\Program Files (x86)\Ubisoft\Ubisoft Game Launcher\games\Anno 1800\Bin\Win64), you will be asked to overwrite python35.dll, just accept that.
+Unzip the contents to the location where Anno1800.exe is

+> Uplay default path is `C:\Program Files (x86)\Ubisoft\Ubisoft Game Launcher\games\Anno 1800\Bin\Win64`)

+You will be asked to overwrite python35.dll, just accept that.

 You probably also need the VS 2019 Redist https://aka.ms/vs/16/release/VC_redist.x64.exe